splytanalytics/splyt-chart-js/README.md

 ***

-Sample Applications
+Example Applications
 -------------------

-This SDK includes a sample app called BubblePop, a simple [shell game](http://en.wikipedia.org/wiki/Shell_game) that demonstrates basic integration of data collection, tuning, and testing.
-It also shows how to report purchases to SPLYT.

-To run the sample, open `example/index.html` in your web browser.
-The sample has been tested to work properly in recent versions of Chrome, Firefox, and Safari.
+To run the example, open `example/index.html` in your web browser.

 ***